manuelbl/JavaDoesUSB/README.md

 - Descriptive information about interfaces, settings and endpoints
 - High-throughput input/output streams
 - Support for alternate interface settings, composite devices and interface association
-- Published on Maven Central
+- Published on Maven Central and licensed under the permissive MIT license

-### Planned

-- Isochronous transfer

-### Not planned

-- Changing configuration: The library selects the first configuration.
-Changing configurations is rarely used and not supported on Windows (limitation of WinUSB).
-- USB 3.0 streams: Not supported on Windows (limitation of WinUSB).
-- Providing information about USB buses, controllers and hubs

 ## Getting Started